Arunaggiri-Pandian/Arunaggiri-Pandian/README.md

-# Hey there! 👋 I'm Arunaggiri Pandian Karunanidhi.
+# Hey there! 👋 I'm Arun.

 I'm a data scientist passionate about teaching computers to see the invisible.
 My main gig involves building sophisticated AI models to spot microscopic, multi-million dollar defects on silicon wafers.
 It's like finding a needle in a haystack, but the haystack is the size of a city and the needle is changing shape.

-When I'm not wrangling data, you can find me diving into the latest in Generative AI or mentoring the next wave of data scientists.
+When I'm not wrangling data, you can find me diving into the latest in Generative AI or just playing Pickleball.

 ---